kelseywarren/Click-Text-RPJ-Game/README.md

 # Purpose

 This project was inspired from freeCodeCamp's Learn Javascript By Creating an RPG tutorial.
 I expanded on many aspects from the original, and added some new features.
-The main goal was to use this project to get practice working with some key JavaScript fundementals, as well practice using Git/GitHub.
+The main goal was to use this project to get practice working with some key JavaScript fundamentals, as well practice using Git/GitHub.

 ## Technologies